nsiccha/warmup/readme.md

 of Stan aimed at facilitating the "analysis of pharmacometric data", i.e. the analysis of hierarchical pharmacological ODE models) and
-* troubleshoot, improve and much more rapidly fit among other things epidemiological models, hierarchical biological models and [an approximate Gaussian Process models](https://github.com/nsiccha/birthday).
+* troubleshoot, improve and much more rapidly fit among other things epidemiological models, hierarchical biological models and [approximate Gaussian Process models](https://github.com/nsiccha/birthday).